MicrosoftDocs/ai-builder/ai-builder-docs/common-issues.md

 - Re-install the solution containing the model(s)
 - Wait for the end of the "Importing" state for each model

 If one of the imported models is still in error, retry the sequence of actions.
-If the problem persists, contact the support team.
+If the problem persists (no new model gets fixed by this sequence), contact the support team.

 ### See also